ballerina-guides/ai-samples/rate-blog-posts-using-natural-expressions/README.md

 #### 2. Configure the Default Model for Natural Expressions

 - Press `Ctrl + Shift + P` (or `Cmd + Shift + P` on macOS) to open the command palette.
-- Search for and select **"Configure Default Model for Natural Functions"**.
+- Search for and select **"Configure default WSO2 Model Provider"**.
 - Your configuration will be automatically generated and added to the `Config.toml` file in your project directory.

 #### 3. Run the Program